 Theme Question Does the scheme benefit an existing safety blackspot?
 Safety; What change in Killed or Seriously Injured (KSI) accidents is anticipated as a result of the scheme?
-Impact on the What are the impacts of the scheme on AQMA's? (see the attached map for the location of these).
-Impact on the environment; What are the impacts of the scheme on Noise Important and other environmentally designated areas? (see the attached map for the location of these).
-Financial Case Level of Local or 3rd Party funding available What proportion of the anticipated scheme costs are planned to be funded locally or by 3rd party contributions (e.g. s106 funds)? ncia Has a detailed cost estimate been provided?
-Final Is the level of quantified risk appropriate to the cost of the scheme?
-9 Scheme deliverability; How mature is the scheme design/concept? cial Cas Are statutory processes required and outstanding? (e.g. Planning approval/DCO, TRO) omme , Are any land purchases required and outstanding? (including Compulsory Purchase Orders) ŏ Have required public and statutory consultation activities been commenced/completed?
-Sase Stakeholder support and public acceptability; Level of support amongst the public?
-Management Case Level of support amongst statutory consultees? ıgen Delivery timescales Can the scheme be delivered within the MRN timeframe? ana Can the scheme be commenced within the next 2 yrs? Σ Risk Has a detailed risk register been produced for the scheme?
+Impact on the environment; What are the impacts of the scheme on AQMA's? (see the attached map for the location of these).
+What are the impacts of the scheme on Noise Important and other environmentally designated areas? (see the attached map for the location of these). -inancial Case Level of Local or 3rd Party funding available What proportion of the anticipated scheme costs are planned to be funded locally or by 3rd party contributions (e.g. s106 funds)? ncis Has a detailed cost estimate been provided?
+Fina Is the level of quantified risk appropriate to the cost of the scheme? Ф Scheme deliverability; How mature is the scheme design/concept?
+Commercial Case Are statutory processes required and outstanding? (e.g. Planning approval/DCO, TRO) omme Are any land purchases required and outstanding? (including Compulsory Purchase Orders) O Have required public and statutory consultation activities been commenced/completed?
+Management Case Stakeholder support and public acceptability; Level of support amongst the public?
+Level of support amongst statutory consultees? ager Dolivory timoscolos Can the scheme be delivered within the MRN timeframe? lane Delivery timescales Can the scheme be commenced within the next 2 yrs?
+2 Risk Has a detailed risk register been produced for the scheme?